GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 Installing pygplates
 ^^^^^^^^^^^^^^^^^^^^

-.. note:: *pygplates* is currently only available as *internal* releases (it has not yet been *publicly* released).

-| Each internal release comes in a single zip file.
+| Each release comes in a single zip file.
 | For the current *pygplates* revision @PYGPLATES_REVISION@ this is ``pygplates_rev@PYGPLATES_REVISION@.zip``.
 | It contains the following files: